Kevin Greene: Coaching career

 During the 2008 season Greene, along with former Steeler Jason Gildon, served an internship for the Pittsburgh Steelers as an assistant linebackers coach during training camp.
-On January 26, 2009, Greene was hired as an outside linebackers coach for the Green Bay Packers by Dom Capers.
+On January 26, 2009, Greene was hired as an outside linebackers coach for the Green Bay Packers by Dom Capers, under whom Greene had played.
 The Packers were transitioning into a 3–4 base defense from their traditional 4–3 base.
-Greene played for Capers for two years as a Steeler, and then followed Capers to Carolina when Capers was named the first head coach of the Panthers.
-On February 6, 2011, the Packers won Super Bowl XLV, the first time Greene had ever been part of an NFL championship team.
+During this time, according to Clay Matthews Jr., Greene would reiterate to his linebackers every single day: "Establish the violent, physical nature of the game."
+On February 6, 2011, the Packers won Super Bowl XLV, the first time Greene had ever been part of an NFL championship team; between the third and fourth quarters, Greene famously motivated Matthews with an "It is time!" speech moments before Matthews forced a fumble-turnover to start the fourth quarter that helped Green Bay seal the game.

 He left the Packers in 2013 to coach high school football where his son played at Niceville High School.
 On January 17, 2014, it was announced that he would be stepping away from coaching "in order to spend more time with (his) wife, Tara, and (his) children, Gavin and Gabrielle".
 He hoped to return to coaching after his children went to college.

 In January 2017, the New York Jets hired Greene as their outside linebackers coach.
 Greene replaced Mark Collins, who was one of five assistants not brought back by head coach Todd Bowles for the 2017 season.
 After Adam Gase was hired in 2019, Greene was not included in the new coaching staff.